Asia urges vigilance to maintain hard-won infection drops - KVIA

 Asia urges vigilance to maintain hard-won infection drops

 Resorts closed on the Las Vegas strip.
-Restaurants offered only take-out, if they were open at all.
+Many restaurants offered only takeout, if they were open at all.
 Schools, concerts, sporting events — even small-scale St. Patrick’s Day parties — were canceled.

 It’s a reality Northeast Asia has been living with for months, but while the focus of the pandemic appears to be shifting away from its original epicenter, many in Asia continue to urge vigilance against anything that might hurt hard-won gains.